uroybd/topobon/src/site/notes/Personal/Writings/Technical/HowTos/Boox to Obsidian_ Highlights and Annotations.md

 Mr Jones, of the Manor Farm, had locked the hen-houses for the night,

 > [!important] Striking/Intense
-Another one, Striking
+> Another one, Striking

 ### 2023-07-31 22:16 @ Page: 24
 Man is the only creature that consumes without producing

 > [!danger] In Discord
-Another one, In discord
+> Another one, In discord

 ### 2023-07-31 22:16 @ Page: 24
 Man is the only creature that consumes without producing

-> [!question] Though Provoking
+> [!question] Thought Provoking
-Another one, Thought Provoking
+> Another one, Thought Provoking
 ```

 [^1]: The default reading app for Onyx Boox Devices.